“Trespassing” and “breaking and entering” may sound like similar crimes.

 “Breaking and entering” typically refers to the act of entering another person’s property with the intent of committing a crime.

 In the Virginia Code, this action is specifically referred to as “statutory burglary.”

 In this way, the core difference between “trespassing” and “breaking and entering” in Virginia is criminal intent.

 “Burglary” can also include several other, more specific acts, such as robbing a bank while armed with a deadly weapon.

 An important distinction is that the act of breaking and entering always refers to this specific burglary statute, regardless of whether the original intent was to commit a misdemeanor or a felony.

 The only difference lies in how they are punished.

 Felony Breaking and Entering

-Committing an act of felony breaking and entering while unarmed is a class 3 felony.
-This means that it is punishable by up to twenty years in prison and a fine of up to $100,000.
-However, Breaking and Entering while armed is a class 2 felony, which increases the punishable time to a minimum of 20 years and a maximum of life.
+However, breaking and entering while armed is a Class 2 felony, which increases the punishable time to a minimum of 20 years and a maximum of life.